-The 3D Design department is an experimental laboratory to explore human needs as expressed in the furniture and objects we live with.
+An experimental laboratory to explore human needs as expressed in the furniture and objects of daily life

 DESIGNER IN RESIDENCE